iolloyd/asm/README.md

 ## The art of asm programming

-This is just a collection of instructional example of ASM.
+This is just a collection of instructional examples of ASM.

 ### max.s